-The blender/dryer shell is protected from overpressurization by a 15 psig rupture disk.
-The rupture disk relieves into two heat exchanger tube bundles in series that are immersed in the chilled water system surge tank.
-The water volume serves as a heat sink to condense the vapors discharged from the rupture disk.
+The blender/dryer is protected from overpressurization by a 15 psig relief valve on the steam generator.
+The relief valve relieves into two heat exchanger tube bundles in scries that are immersed in the chilled water system surge tank.
+The water volume serves as a heat sink to condense the vapors discharged from the relief valve.
 The condensate from the tube bundles drains to a collection drum inside the evaporator building.
 Any non-condensibles are discharged from the heat exchanger tubes through the tank vent system HEPA filter inside the evaporator building.